-4.4 Connector Assembly & Maintenance
+4.3 Connector Assembly & Maintenance

 To allow you to choose the particular peripherals to use (such as power supply, modem, and external clock), and suitably locate them, REF TEK typically does not always supply complete cables with your recorder.
 Instead, REF TEK supplies a kit that contains the mating connectors that you need to construct the cables required by your particular peripherals and system configuration.
 Upon order, REF TEK will supply any or all of our standard connector cables (as described later).
 Also, REF TEK will construct any custom cables your system needs.
-For some of the more standard connector/cable drawings of commonly used assemblies see "Standard Faceplate Connections" on page 1-3.
+For some of the more standard connector/cable drawings of commonly used assemblies see "Standard Faceplate Connections".

-Pin connections are supplied in your recorder manual (Starting in Chapter 1, "Overview" on page 1-1).
+Pin connections are supplied in your recorder manual (Starting in Chapter 1, "Overview").
 When making the connections follow industry standard practices in dressing the cable end, soldering the connections and applying shrink tubing.
 The use of self-vulcanizing tape is preferred to potting the connector since with potting, the connector is no longer field serviceable.